Marriage & Family Therapy MFT Degree Graduate Programs California

 - If you move, you may more easily meet qualifications for licensure in other states

-How Long Does It Take to Be a Marriage & Family Therapist?
+How Long Does It Take Earn an MFT Degree to Become a Marriage & Family Therapist?

 MFT Master’s programs usually call for 60 to 66 credits.
 The degree may take two to three years for full time students to earn.
 Besides earning a graduate degree, you’ll need to spend time on other requirements for licensure in your state.
 That includes post degree supervised clinical experience.
 Looking for more flexibility?
 Consider online programs.
 Earning an online degree could help you fit your studies into your schedule.

-How Much Does it Cost to Get a Masters in Marriage and Family Therapy?
+How Much Does it Cost to Get an MFT Degree?

 The average cost of earning a graduate degree from a public institution is $11,617 per year.
 You may find programs that are more affordable than the average.
 And more costly, too.